nestjs/docs.nestjs.com/content/fundamentals/unit-testing.md

 ### Testing

 Automatic tests are an essential part of the fully functional **software product**.
 That is very critical to cover at least the most sensitive parts of your system.
-In order to achieve that goal, we produce a set of different tests like integration tests, unit tests, e2e tests, and so on.
+In order to accomplish that goal, we produce a set of different tests like integration tests, unit tests, e2e tests, and so on.
 And Nest provides a bunch of test utilities that improves testing experience.

 In general, you can use any **testing framework** that you enjoy working with.
 We don't enforce tooling, choose whatever fits your requirements.
 The main Nest application starter is integrated with [Jest](https://github.com/facebook/jest) framework to reduce an amount of overhead when it comes to start writing your tests, but still, you can get rid of it and use any other tool easily.